 Now I now that Perugia is not really a small town but it isn’t a big city as Rome either.
-I love the cosiness it brings with it’s annual chocolate and jazz festivals.
+I love the cosiness this town brings with it’s annual chocolate and jazz festivals.
 Perugia is still quite unknown to a first time Italy traveler so take a chance next time you are in Italy and visit it.
-This town has a medieval piazza that will Game of Thrones a run for it’s money.
+This town has a medieval piazza that will give Game of Thrones a run for it’s money.
 I hope it never gets run down by mass tourism and selfie sellers.

 Gubbio is a strange and charming town that belongs to the Pre Roman era.
 It has gothic architecture and a beautifully preserved Roman theatre at the entrance.
 Although slightly difficult to access as other towns in Umbria, there are regular buses to reach Gubbio from Perugia and the region of Marche.
 There is no train station.

 Tuscany has a special magic to it and there are countless towns in the region.
 Monteriggioni is one such town, off the beaten track from the usual towns of Pisa, Siena, Montepulciano, Volterra that most travelers visit.
 This Tuscan town is walled and has an old world feel with its small piazza.

 Liguria is filled with colored houses and a stunning expanse of the Ligurian sea.
 Now I know it is getting extremely popular because of the Cinque Terre, but travelers often overlook it’s neighbor Portovenere.
 This gem of a town is close to easy to reach by bus.
 It has a stupendous sea view, an old castle and history from the times of Lord Byron.
 Check here to know more.

 This town deserves attention!
 Seriously!
 Only 30 minutes from the under appreciated city of Trieste, Muggia is precious.
 It has small yatches and Venetian architecture.
 The boats that clung to the harbor gave me an inkling of an Enid Blyton adventure.